-Use your heated cycle to dry cottons, permanent press, and some synthetic fabrics.
-The cycle consists of a timed period of heated drying and a brief cool-down period.
+Your heated cycle provides the special care that cottons, permanent press and some synthetic fabrics need.
+The cycle consists of a timed period of heated drying and a brief cooldown period.
 During the cool down, the load tumbles without heat.
 This helps keep wrinkles from setting in and makes the load easier to handle.